joergjo/BookLibrary-NetCore/README.md

 Open `BookLibrary-NetCore.sln` and debug or run the solution.

 ### [Visual Studio Code](https://code.visualstudio.com/)
-Open the folder `BookLibrary-NetCore` and run the Build task, then debug the app or run it from Code's integrated terminal.
+Open the folder `BookLibrary-NetCore` and run the  `build` and `min` tasks, then debug the app or run it from Code's integrated terminal.

 ### [.NET Core SDK 2.0](https://www.microsoft.com/net/download/core)
 Open a command line or shell window (i.e. PowerShell, Console, Bash etc.) and run the following commands: